deepsm007/tools/rh-pre-commit/README.md

 * Disable `rh-multi-pre-commit` from automatically running local pre-commit hooks defined in a repositories `.pre-commit-config.yaml`.
 * If the `-s` flag is set, it will repeat the above enabling a sign-off in the commit message using commit-msg hooks.

+And you should be all set!
+There is a [section below](#testing-the-installation) that has steps for confirming everything's working as expected.

 ### Manual Install

 Unless the